Titration of Citric Acid in Juice by Acid/Base Titration

 • Identify the difference between acids and bases.

-• Determine the meaning of the standard solution.
+• Determine the meaning of the standard solution in the titration of citric acid in juice.

-• Predict how a specific sample could be analyzed.
+• Predict how a specific sample could be analyzed during the titration of citric acid in juice experiment.

 • Determine the amount of citric acid in apple juices available in the market.